Mission

 To empower volunteers to serve their communities, meet humanitarian needs, encourage peace and promote international understanding through Lions clubs.

-The Lake Alfred Lions Club was chartered on November 29, 1945, by H. M. "Van" Brian.
-Van owned & operated a service station in Lake Alfred for more than 15 years.
-In later years he managed his citrus business.
-Lion Van served the Club in every office available and went on to serve as District Cabinet Secretary-Treasurer in 1950-51.
-Later he served as District Governor in 1952-53 and named as International Counsellor in 1953.
+The Lake Alfred Lions Club was chartered on November 14, 1945, by H. M. "Van" Brian.
+Van, a long-standing member of the Lake Alfred community, owned and operated a service station for over 15 years before managing his citrus business.
+His dedication to Lionism was exemplary: he served in every club office, was District Cabinet Secretary-Treasurer in 1950-51, District Governor in 1952-53, and was named an International Counsellor in 1953.

-One of the first projects undertaken by the Lake Alfred Lions Club was sponsoring and promoting power boat racing on Lake Alfred.
-The Club began work on the Valencia Boat Regatta less that 3 months after their charter and lasted for more than 22 years.
+One of the first major projects the Lake Alfred Lions Club undertook was sponsoring and promoting power boat racing on Lake Alfred.
+The Club began organizing the Valencia Boat Regatta less than three months after receiving its charter, and the event continued for more than 22 years.
+In its inaugural year, the regatta attracted 3,500 spectators.
+Over the years, the Club also hosted several other races, including the prestigious American Powerboat Association’s National Outboard Championships in 1952, during which more than 75 speed records were set on Lake Alfred.

 President -- Harry Williams - 863-521-4685